philippebaron4152/APC523-Final-Project/lammps/doc/src/Packages_details.rst

 **Contents:**

 ATC stands for atoms-to-continuum.
 This package implements a :doc:`fix atc <fix_atc>` command to either couple molecular dynamics with continuum finite element equations or perform on-the-fly conversion of atomic information to continuum fields.

 **Authors:** Reese Jones, Jeremy Templeton, Jon Zimmerman (Sandia).

 **Install:**

 This package has :ref:`specific installation instructions <atc>` on the :doc:`Build extras <Build_extras>` page.
-The ATC package requires that also the :ref:`MANYBODY <PKG-MANYBODY>` package is installed.
+The ATC package requires that also the `MANYBODY <PKG-MANYBODY>`_ package is installed.

 **Supporting info:**